logo

 Buyer’s agents Melbourne are experienced real estate buyers that understand what makes an average property vs an excellent property.

 They spend all there working hours looking at property that’s for sale and negotiating deals with real estate agents.
-In addition to their property experience they used to be real estate selling agents, hence understand the ins and outs of negotiating a property purchase.
+In addition to their property experience they used to be real estate selling agents, hence understand the ins and outs of negotiating an apartment purchase.

 Their role is to short list the best property on the real estate market.
 This includes property that is off market, inspect and conduct the due diligence on the property then negotiate a great price via an auction or private treaty negotiation.